Littorina Sea: Overview

-A transgression of the Baltic approximately 4500 BP widened its ocean link, allowing it to reach a peak of salinity during the warmer Atlantic period of European climatology.
+A transgression of the Baltic widened its ocean link, allowing it to reach a peak of salinity during the warmer Atlantic period of European climatology.
 At this peak, the sea bore twice the volume of water and covered 26.5% more land than it does today.
-As the period ended, the features of the modern coast appeared, including lagoons, spits, and dunes.
-Notable exceptions include steep terraces such as the Øresund where the recession of sea level exposes less dry land.
+Diatom studies of the sediments of the Landsort deep off Sweden suggest that the highest surface water salinities occurred between 7.1 and 5.4 ka BP, about the time of the Littorina Sea high stand.
+The halocline developed causing a stratified water column, due to the inflow of North Sea water into the deep waters of the Baltic basin.